What is LLP Agreement? Contents, Provisions and Concepts

 2. Date of the agreement and parties to the agreement

 After incorporation, the agreement is to be executed within 30 days as per the LLP Act, 2008.
-LLP agreement is between all the partners and designated partner.
+LLP agreement is between all the partners and the designated partners.
 The agreement must contain the date and of entering into an agreement.

 It includes all the definitions of terms used in the LLP agreement.